AlexKempen/Alex_FeatureScript_Documentation/source/robotics/plate.rst

 .. warning::
     The latest version of the Plate FeatureScript is still experimental.
 Thus, there are a few known issues and other bugs associated with it, and it may behave improperly in certain situations.

-..Steps for creating plates from sketch geometry
+..
+Steps for creating plates from sketch geometry
     ----------------------------------------------

     #.
 In the **Plate** tab: